High-Protein Snack Ideas for GLP-1 | Stay Full Between Smaller Meals

 6. Protein Bar (High-Protein, Low-Sugar)

 Not all protein bars are created equal.
 The ones at gas stations with 2-3g protein are just candy.
-What you want: RXBAR, KIND Protein, or Built Bars — all have 15-20g protein, less than 5g sugar, and actually taste like food.
+What you want: RXBAR, KIND Protein, or Built Bars — all have 15-20g protein, less than 5g sugar, and actually taste decent.
 Keep one in your bag.
 When appetite is random, at least you have something protein-dense that won't trigger blood sugar crash.

 - 1 high-protein bar (RXBAR, KIND Protein, Built Bar, or similar — check label)